art-aliu/Project_work/README.md

 ![image](https://user-images.githubusercontent.com/101266740/162620025-c01550b6-1a33-4e0a-b1e6-ec2be9e3ea52.png)

 ## Testing and Automation

+Pytest is used to run unit tests on the app.
+These are intended to assert that assuming a specific function is run, the result ought to be a known worth.

 If any tests should fail, this should be tracked in the terminal and the changes can then be made to fix the issue